 In the New York Times best-seller, Power of Habit, one of the stories presented was how an untested CEO, Paul O’Neill was brought in to turn around Alcoa, a huge, albeit struggling aluminum manufacturing company.
 After evaluating the company, O’Neill could have made sweeping changes from manufacturing, to sales,marketing, etc. Instead, he decided to focus on one area.
 Worker safety.

 Investors hated the idea, workers and employees who were expecting bigger changes reacted similarly.
 But by simply choosing a starting point, and focusing on one thing and making it great, he transformed a company.
 Worker safety went from 1.86 lost work days to injury, to .125 in 2012.
-The unintended consequences of that decision, helped changed the way they did business, they discovered a more efficient and safer process to manufacture aluminum and it made all the difference.
+The unintended consequences of that decision, helped transform the way they did business, they discovered a more efficient and safer process to manufacture aluminum and it made all the difference.
 One year after O’Neill took the job, the company hit record profits and did so for the following 13 years O’Neill was there.

 Can You Quantify a Smile?

 Good question.
 When they first conducted the test back when McDonald’s was just opening, one of the biggest challenges was getting employees to simply smile.
 It wasn’t a big part of their culture and the initial study the Russians had the lowest total at 45%.
 Now that the employees have bought into smiling, they started to see repeat customers and they’ve learned that friendlier employees are the actual reason for the boost in sales.
-Some customers even mentioned that because there are so few friendly places in Russia,
+Some customers even mentioned that because there are so few friendly places in Russia.

 So instead of constantly worrying about every problem you have, pick one and go.
-At the same time, wouldn’t it be great to be able to pick a certain tactic or area to start that you know would bring the biggest financial impact?
+At the same time, wouldn’t it be great to be able to pick a certain tactic or area to start that you know would transform or bring the biggest financial impact?
 Hmmm….